 phones will work fine.
 Travel info is listed below:

-Diane Fielmann (Group
+Diane Fielmann (Group Co-Ordinator)

 Corporate Travel Management Group